 AM Grand Challenge

 Through support from the Air Force Office of Scientific Research (AFOSR), the National Defense University, Robotic Research, and the Stiefel Family Foundation, Virginia Tech’s DREAMS Lab and Mechatronics Lab and the Virginia Tech Applied Research Corporation (VT-ARC) look to engage the next-generation of engineers in designing products for Additive Manufacturing (also referred to as “3D Printing”) via a Grand Challenge competition.
-In this Grand Challenge, teams will design and fabricate an operational, remotely piloted ground or air vehicle that is able to be made almost entirely by Additive Manufacturing.
+In this Grand Challenge, teams will design and fabricate an operational, remotely piloted ground/air vehicle that is able to be made almost entirely by Additive Manufacturing.

 This Grand Challenge is motivated by a vision of on-demand manufacturing in remote locations via Additive Manufacturing (AM).
-As such, student teams will be challenged to create a ground or air vehicle using only the raw material of the 3D Printer and a provided standardized electronics kit (e.g., motors, battery, receiver, etc.).
-Competition finalists will pilot their printed ground/air vehicle around an obstacle course and photograph four waypoints.
+As such, student teams will be challenged to create a ground/air vehicle using only the raw material of the 3D Printer and a provided standardized electronics kit (e.g., motors, battery, receiver, etc.).
+Competition finalists will pilot their printed ground/air vehicle around an obstacle course and photograph waypoints.
 Designs will be judged both on their ability to navigate the course (e.g., time to complete mission, number of obstacles cleared) and their effective use of Additive Manufacturing (e.g., time to print and assemble, number of 3D printed parts).

 Event Date and Time Location

-Evening Session 2 – Mechanical Systems Design Wednesday, March 19, 2014 at 7p Surge 118a
+Info Session 2 – Mechanical Systems Design Monday, March 2nd at 5pm Goodwin Hall 190

-Final Competition Thursday, May 15, 2014 VT Campus
+Final Competition Friday, May 1st VT Campus